Revenue RecognitionApril 12, 2023

 Just like a revenue analyst would review a contract for all of the critical components needed to define and account for revenue earned, rules can be configured with software to identify the same – (aka data mapping)

-For example: when a sales contract contains products A, B, and C, the software can check each product discount against (pre-defined) fair value amounts, determine if the sales discounts exceed the pre-defined range for each product and if so, perform revenue allocations across all eligible products and calculate the net revenue to be recognized.
-Mind-blowing, am I right?
+- The software examines each product discount against pre-defined fair value amounts, determines if the sales discounts exceed the pre-defined range for each product, and, if so, performs revenue allocations across all eligible products, calculating the net revenue to be recognized.

-Another example is when Product D is sold over a 3-year term and billed annually at the start of each year, the revenue software rules can calculate the monthly revenue amounts across all 3 years upon product activation, and separate the revenue action from the billing action.
-No matter how complex the sales contract is, the revenue policy can be automated and audited for success.
+- In another scenario, when Product D is sold over a 3-year term and billed annually at the start of each year, the revenue software rules calculate the monthly revenue amounts across all three years upon product activation, separating the revenue action from the billing action.

-Here’s an example of how RightRev automates revenue rules with the validation of contract terms to recognize revenue.
-Mapping contract data from existing systems and pre-defining revenue rules will create a revenue contract with accurate calculations and journal entries to post to the General Ledger.
-Removing manual checkpoints increases visibility and allows you to manage real-time revenue reporting.
+- RightRev exemplifies how it automates revenue rules by validating contract terms to recognize revenue.
+Mapping contract data from existing systems and pre-defining revenue rules results in a revenue contract with accurate calculations and journal entries posted to the General Ledger.

-Automating the decision tree for revenue recognition is a proactive approach that can create seamless accounting paths from sales data to the general ledger and remove manual workarounds while significantly reducing the risk of getting lost in the maze of possibilities.
-For tips on how to get from current state to the ideal state – change something!
+- Taking a proactive approach, automating the decision tree for revenue recognition creates seamless accounting paths from sales data to the general ledger, removing manual workarounds, and significantly reducing the risk of getting lost in the maze of possibilities.

 Now that you understand how it works, read about the Top 3 Reasons to Automate Revenue Accounting.